Pool Volume Calculator

 - Working volume

-- The estimated water volume after shape, depth, waterline, and displacement are applied.
+- The estimated pool water volume after shape, depth, waterline allowance, and displacement are applied.

-- The mean of shallow and deep water depths after adjustment.
+- The mean of shallow and deep water depths after any waterline allowance.

 - Displacement

-- Water volume removed by steps, ledges, benches, spa walls, and large fixtures.
+- Water volume removed by steps, benches, shelves, spa walls, and other features inside the pool.

 - Turnover flow

-- The flow rate needed to circulate the estimated volume within the chosen turnover time.
+- The flow rate needed to circulate one estimated pool volume during the selected turnover target.